 Guest Bedroom with twin beds sea views and balcony

-Guest Bedroom with single bed
+Guest Bedroom with double bed

 Main bathroom fully tiled with over bath power shower

 Beds are made up for your arrival with freshly laundered cotton sheets and duvet covers - blankets also available.
 Bath and hand towels provided - beach towels and cot linen is not provided so please bring your own.